Cessna Citation V

-The Cessna Citation V (company designation Model 560) is a business jet built by Cessna that was in production from 1989 until 2011.
-During that time, such craft were made.
+The Cessna Citation V (company designation Model 560) is a business jet built by Cessna as part of the Cessna Citation family.

 The first Model 560 prototype, a stretched version of the Citation S/II, flew in August 1987 and was certified on December 9, 1988.

-The upgraded Citation Ultra was announced in September 1993, the Citation Encore upgraded with PW535 turbofans was announced in 1998, before the improved Encore+.
-Its U.S. military designation is UC-35 as an executive transport and OT-47B as a drug interdiction reconnaissance aircraft.
+The upgraded Citation Ultra was announced in September 1993; the Citation Encore, upgraded with PW535 turbofans, was announced in 1998 and later upgraded as the Encore+.
+Between 1989 and 2011, of all variants were produced.
+Its U.S. military designation is UC-35 as an executive transport and OT-47B as a reconnaissance aircraft.

 Design and development

 The Citation V (Model 560) is a development of the Citation S/II, retaining the supercritical airfoil and swept wing roots of that aircraft, but with a 1.5 ft fuselage stretch and recontoured interior for increased passenger space.
 The passenger cabin is 17.3 ft long, 4.9 by 4.8 ft wide and high with a dropped aisle, has seven windows on each side and accommodates a four-seat club plus three chairs and a closed, belted lavatory.
 Maximum seating capacity is eleven, consisting of two pilots, eight passengers in the cabin, and one additional passenger or crew member in the belted lavatory.
 The engines were changed to more powerful Pratt & Whitney Canada JT15D-5A turbofans with 2,900 lbf of thrust, an overall increase of 800 lbf over the S/II that increased cruise speed to 425 kn and service ceiling to 45,000 ft, although maximum range decreased from 2,090 nmi to 1,960 nmi due to slightly increased fuel consumption.
 Cessna also replaced the fluid deicing system of the S/II with improved pneumatic deicing boots for decreased weight and easier maintenance, and the horizontal stabilizer span was increased slightly to compensate for the increased engine thrust.
 The Citation V was also the first Citation with an electronic flight instrument system (EFIS) offered as standard equipment, albeit only on the captain's side.

 A preproduction prototype flew in early 1986 and the first engineering prototype made its maiden flight in August 1987.
 The Citation V was announced at the NBAA convention later that year, Federal Aviation Administration (FAA) certification was granted on December 9, 1988, and 262 were delivered between April 1989 and mid 1994.
 The Citation V was the best-selling business jet on the market during its production run.

 The Citation V was followed in 1994 by the Citation Ultra with slightly more thrust, the Citation Encore in 2001 then the Citation Encore+ in 2007 through early 2010.